 A wide range of new information is being published regularly.
 As a patient, you need the most up-to-date information available.
 Sign up today for Hepatitis-Central's email newsletter, Research and Treatment News.

 Of those infected with HCV approximately 75-85% will eventually develop chronic Hepatitis C infections.
-Once chronically infected approximately 60-70% will develop chronic liver disease, between 5-20% will develop cirrhosis over a period of 20-30 years, and 1-5% die from cirrhosis or liver cancer.
+Once chronically infected, approximately 60-70% will develop chronic liver disease, between 5-20% will develop cirrhosis over a period of 20-30 years, and 1-5% will die from cirrhosis or liver cancer.

 The incidence of new symptomatic infections of HCV has been estimated to be 13 cases/100,000 persons annually.
 For every one person that is infected with the AIDS virus, there are more than four infected with HCV.

-There are also natural approaches for dealing with Hepatitis C. The credible ones focus on protecting and supporting the liver and keeping the immune system healthy.
+We also provide information about standard medical treatments as well as natural approaches for dealing with Hepatitis C. When it comes to natural approaches, credible ones focus on protecting and supporting the liver and keeping the immune system healthy – they do not eliminate the virus.
 There is some proof that you can use natural means to help you live a long and relatively healthy life with this virus and die of some other cause (preferably old age).
 There is no natural cure for Hepatitis C, and if anyone claims they have one, they are lying.
 It is as simple as that.

 Finally, we recommend reading the stories submitted by Hepatitis C survivors and joining the Hepatitis C community to listen to what others with Hepatitis C are saying and get some answers to your questions from other patients.
 By reviewing what other patients have struggled with as well as their personal success stories you’ll discover you are not alone in your quest for better health with Hepatitis C.